osonus/oson/UserGuide.md

 2. Use fields or use getters to retrieve values
 3. Use a single Json method to retrieve the seriazed text
 4. Use toString method to retrieve the seriazed text
-5. Ignore or Show certain attributes
+5. Ignore or Include certain attributes
 6. Change the name of attribute to output
 7. Change the value to output
 8. Do not quote string value for some particular attribute(s)